First-Degree Residential Burglary - Penal Code 460 PC

 If you're innocent and didn't commit the crime, you want to get an attorney who can defend you properly and attack the prosecution's evidence.

-So, if you or a loved one is charged with residential burglary, pick up the phone make the call.
+So, if you or a loved one is charged with residential burglary, pick up the phone and make the call.
 Ask to speak to Ron Hedding.
 I stand at the ready to help you.

 Hedding Law Firm is located in the San Fernando Valley area of Los Angeles County and offers a free case review by calling 213-542-0940.